Carl Randall: Exhibitions

-His works have been exhibited at a number of exhibitions and galleries, including the BP Portrait Awards (2002, 2012, 2013) at The National Portrait Gallery London; the Royal Academy Summer Exhibition (2003, 2009, 2013, 2019); The Royal Society of Portrait Painters annual exhibition (2012, 2017, 2018, 2020 2022), The Lynn Painter-Stainers Prize (2017, 2018), ING Discerning Eye 2020, the Jerwood Drawing Prize 2012, and 'Small is Beautiful' at Flowers Gallery London (2017, 2018, 2019, 2020, 2021,2022).
+His works have been exhibited at a number of exhibitions and galleries, including The Herbert Smith Freehills Portrait Award 2024 and also the BP Portrait Awards (2002, 2012, 2013) at The National Portrait Gallery London; the Royal Academy Summer Exhibition (2003, 2009, 2013, 2019), and The Royal Society of Portrait Painters annual exhibition (2012, 2017, 2018, 2020, 2022, 2024) including 'Reassorted' a curated follow-up exhibition of 29 specially selected works by art critic William Feaver.
+As well as this, he has been invited to take part in 'Small is Beautiful' at Flowers Gallery Cork St. central London for each consecutive year from 2017 to present; The Lynn Painter-Stainers Prize (2017, 2018), ING Discerning Eye 2020, and the Jerwood Drawing Prize 2012.
 In 2014, he had two solo exhibitions in central London of work inspired by the people and places of Tokyo: 'Tokyo Portraits' at The Daiwa Anglo-Japanese Foundation (exhibition opened by novelist David Mitchell), and 'Shōzō [肖像]' at Berloni London.
 In the same year, his solo exhibition 'Portraits from Edo to the Present' was at The Shizuoka City Tokaido Hiroshige Museum of Art in Japan, where his paintings were exhibited alongside Ando Hiroshige's original The Fifty-three Stations of the Tōkaidō woodblock prints (he was also commissioned by the Museum to make a painting for their collection – a contemporary view of Mount Fuji, as depicted in one of Hiroshige's prints).
 Other exhibitions in Japan include at Tokyo Art Award, Tokyo Metropolitan Museum of Arts, and a solo exhibition at Fuma Contemporary Tokyo, Bunkyo Art.
 Participation in international art fairs include Art Volta, Basel Switzerland; Art Taipei, Taiwan; Art International Istanbul, Art Osaka and Art Fair Tokyo 2019, Japan.
 In 2015, he was commissioned by HRH Prince of Wales to paint a World War Two D-Day Veteran for The Royal Collection, exhibited at The Queens Gallery, Buckingham Palace, Portsmouth Museum, and Holyrood Palace, Edinburgh, Scotland.
 In 2016, his work was exhibited and auctioned at Christie's New York, and in 2020 Christie's London.
 Earlier in his career, he was included in the 2004 group exhibition 'Being Present' at The Jerwood Gallery London, showcasing eight young UK figurative painters who primarily work from life.